 Medicare Supplement plans (also known as Medigap or MedSupp) provide optional coverage to add to your Original Medicare (Part A and Part B) insurance.
-Medicare Supplement Plan G covers more of your costs than most other Medicare Supplement plan types, so it might have a higher premium than those that offer less coverage.
-Health insurers that offer Medicare Supplement plans can set their own premium rates, but the plans are standardized and must offer the same coverage (for example, Plan G in Nebraska must offer the same coverage as Plan G in Vermont).
+Medicare Supplement Plan G covers more of your costs than most other Medicare Supplement insurance plan types, so it might have a higher premium than those that offer less coverage.
+Health insurers that offer Medicare Supplement insurance plans can set their own premium rates, but the plans are standardized and must offer the same coverage (for example, Plan G in Nebraska must offer the same coverage as Plan G in Vermont).
 However, some insurance companies may offer additional benefits.

 Medicare Supplement Plan G coverage

 Medicare Supplement Plan G covers the full cost of the following benefits: